sfzinstruments/jlearman.SteelDrum/README.md

 ## About the instrument

-This is a sampling of a steel drum hand-made in Trinidad and sold by Hopetown Music of Long Beach CA, around 2005.
+This is a sampling of a steel drum (a.k.a. "steel pan") hand-made in Trinidad and sold by Hopetown Music of Long Beach CA, around 2005.
 (See photo & PDF.)
 The samples were recorded in September 2021.

 Samples were recorded in mid-side stereo using an AT4033a as the mid mic and a Studio Projects B3 as the side mic.
-I am not a percussionist let alone a steel drum player, so the dynamics are less even than I would like.
-I hope to re-record the samples (I'd say 50% chance of this happening) so stay tuned.

 ## Controls